abuzarmahmood/blech_github_bot/README.md

 # GitHub Monitor Bot

-A Python bot that monitors registered GitHub repositories and automatically responds to issues and pull requests with comments and suggested edits.
+A Python bot that monitors registered GitHub repositories and automatically responds to issues and pull requests with comments and suggested edits using autogen as LLM backend.

 ## Features